A guest blog by Eroni Puamau

 Sun, Sea and Accessibility: Three Beaches Near Lisbon Worth Discovering

-Sun, Sea and Accessibility: Three Beaches Near Lisbon Worth Discovering Portugal is known for many things: over eight centuries of history, vibrant culture, delicious cuisine and, of course, its beautiful coastline.
-Blessed with more than 300 days of sunshine per year, it is no surprise that the beach is an essential part of the Portuguese…
+Sun, Sea and Accessibility: Three Beaches Near Lisbon Worth Discovering An article by Rita Duarte, founder Portugal 4 All Senses Portugal is known for many things: over eight centuries of history, vibrant culture, delicious cuisine and, of course, its beautiful coastline.
+Blessed with more than 300 days of sunshine per year, it is no surprise that…

 Deaf Accessible Tourism